The Mindset Shift

 Before the next lesson, do this:

 Open ChatGPT, Claude, or Gemini.
-Instead of asking a question, write a brief.
-Start with: "You are a [role].
-Your job is to [task].
+Instead of asking a loose question, write a brief.
+Start with: "You are helping me with [task].
 Here is the context: [context].
-Produce [specific output]."
+Please create [specific output].
+Make it [tone/format]."

-Notice how different the output is compared to a vague question.
-That gap — between a question and a brief — is where operators live.
+Notice how different the answer is compared to a vague question.
+That gap — between a question and a useful brief — is where this course begins.

 See you in Lesson 2.